Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Related Works

-The evaluation of time series forecasting models has historically relied on a narrow set of classic unimodal benchmarks, typically including ETT(ETTh1, ETTh2, ETTm1, ETTm2), ECL \citep{zhou2021informer}; Electricity, Weather, Traffic, ILI \citep{wu2021autoformer}; M4 \citep{wu2023timesnet}, etc. The scientific utility of classic benchmarks is compromised by three core issues rooted in their age and static nature:
+The evaluation of time series forecasting models has historically relied on a narrow set of previous unimodal benchmarks, typically including ETT(ETTh1, ETTh2, ETTm1, ETTm2), ECL \citep{zhou2021informer}; Electricity, Weather, Traffic, ILI \citep{wu2021autoformer}; M4 \citep{wu2023timesnet}, etc. The utility of these benchmarks is constrained by three main factors:

 First, they are \textbf{small in scale}, with most datasets containing only on the order of tens of thousands of data points.
 This limited data volume is often insufficient for robust model evaluation, meaning that observed performance gains may be statistically insignificant or biased.